-In Pennsylvania, the Family Division is one of three major divisions of the Court of Common Pleas and has 20 judges.
+In Pennsylvania, the Court of Common Pleas has 60 judicial districts.
 The Courts of Common Pleas are Pennsylvania's courts of general trial jurisdiction.
+The Family Division is one of three major divisions.

-The Family Court, with one Chief Judge and 11 Associate Justices, one General Magistrate and five Magistrates has jurisdiction to hear all petitions for divorce.
+The Family Court, with one Chief Judge, 11 Associate Justices, and nine magistrates, has jurisdiction to hear all petitions for divorce.

 The uniform statewide Family Court system has exclusive jurisdiction over all matters involving domestic or family relationships.
-Each of the sixteen judicial circuits has at least two family court judges.
+Each of the 16 judicial circuits has at least two family court judges.

 In Texas, district courts have original jurisdiction in divorce cases, among others.
 In the more densely populated counties, however, the courts may specialize in family law matters, for example.

 The District Court is the state trial court of general jurisdiction and handles domestic relations cases.
 There are 70 full-time district judges serving in the state's eight judicial districts.

 Each of Vermont's 14 counties has a Family Court.
 The court is responsible for all family-related legal matters.